I. Tax Exempt Status [top]

 Qualified expenses include only the costs of moving household goods and personal effects from the old to the new residence, and, costs associated with travel (including lodging but not meals) from the old to the new residence.
 While not included in taxable gross income, qualified reimbursements must be reported on federal form W-2 at the end of the calendar year for information purposes.

 Non-Qualified moving expenses include the cost of meals, travel (including lodging) for house hunting trips, temporary lodging, and costs associated with residence sale, lease, or purchase.
-Non-Qualified moving expenses reimbursed by employers are treated as additional compensation, subject to federal, social security and state tax withholdings.

 Local Moves: No moving allowance will be granted for moves within a 50-mile radius of Ithaca.